LesleyForsyth/FLSIT735/Course 1/Week1/1-5-modern-cryptography.md

 ## Mathematical formulation of symmetric encryption

+Recall that computers work with bits.
+They represent everything  with 1’s and 0’s by using a simple lookup table (similar to the Caesar cipher).
+For example, the popular encoding table UTF-8 would encode “thunder” in binary as

+01110100 01101000 01110101 01101110 01100100 01100101 01110010

 Let $m$ be a message encoded in a binary alphabet $\{0, 1\}$, as the one used by current computers.
 Let $k$ be a text encoded in the same binary alphabet.
 An encryption algorithm is a function $enc(m, k)$ that, on input a message $m$ and a key $k$, gives an *encrypted message* $m'$.
 The corresponding decryption algorithm is defined in a similar way, as a function $dec(m', k)$ that, on input an encrypted message $m'$ and a key $k$, gives the *original message* $m$.
 As you observe, decryption is the inverse of encryption.
 That is, $dec(enc(m, k), k) = m$: a message $m$ encrypted with a key $k$ can be always decrypted by using the same key $k$.

 A graphical representation of the encryption/decryption process is given below.